+Hyperlipidemia is a condition in which there are elevated levels of cholesterol in the blood.
 Cholesterol is one type of fat or lipid.
 This waxy white substance, contrary to its bad press, is an essential element for our health.
 Cholesterol has no energy value, but serves as a building block for many important compounds such as vitamin D, digestive bile, various sex hormones, and is a component of the outer membranes of all body cells.
 Cholesterol comes from animal food sources in our diet but our body is also capable of making a certain amount of cholesterol.

 Any excess cholesterol that is not used by the body can negatively affect our arteries over time.
 This fatty material begins to adhere as plaque to the walls of the arteries.
 Like badly rusted plumbing pipes, arteries can become dangerously clogged with plaque, and then blood has a harder time flowing.

 High cholesterol increases risk for cardiovascular disease and stroke.
 These risk factors include an improper diet high in saturated fats and cholesterol, obesity, and inactivity.
 Medical conditions such as diabetes mellitus, hypothyroidism, kidney disease, liver disease, alcoholism, as well as certain medications, can cause elevated lipid levels.
 Also, a family history of high cholesterol may mean that a person is genetically at risk for high lipids.

 In general, there are two broad types of cholesterol that can be measured:

 - LDL or the "bad" cholesterol is the fraction of the total cholesterol that forms the plaque that can clog the arteries.
 Optimal LDL level is less than 130mg per dL, or less than 100 per dL in high risk individuals.